 Contour Gardening in the Residential Yard

-Swale trenches could be dug in the pathways for even more water retention, but this isn’t necessary, and would depend upon the degree of the sloping land.
-Digging can sometimes destabilize steeper slopes.
+You might consider digging swale trenches in the pathways for even more water retention, depending upon the degree of the slope.

 For areas that collect water, a raised planting berm along the contour offers an elevated gardening solution for plants that don’t do well in waterlogged soil.
 See: 12 perennial crops for wet soil.

-Raised beds along a contour will create microclimates of sun and shade, creating diverse growing areas, and improving soil ecology and rainwater infiltration even more.
+Contour gardens create microclimates of sun and shade, creating diverse growing areas, and improving soil ecology and rainwater infiltration.